-Zone one should feel like an “easy swim” or “cool down” etc. Exercise at very low intensity might not feel as satisfying, but it is enough to induce significant physiological adaptations, despite minimal sensation of muscular effort/fatigue.
-Zone 1 should require no concentration to maintain pace.
-Conversation is possible.
+Zone 1 should feel like an “easy swim” or “cool down”.
+Exercise at very low intensity might not feel as satisfying, but it is enough to induce significant physiological adaptations despite minimal sensation of muscular effort/fatigue.
+Zone 1 should require no concentration to maintain pace, and easy conversation is possible.
 This is typically used for active recovery after hard training days/races, between intervals, or for recreational/social purposes.

 Zone 2: Endurance

 Classic long slow distance (LSD) training.
-In Zone 2 the sensation of muscular effort/fatigue will be generally low, but may rise to higher levels (e.g., when using paddles or tether).
-Concentration is generally required to maintain effort, especially at upper half of range and/or during longer training sessions.
-In Zone 2 your breathing will be more regular than in previous zone.
+In Zone 2 the sensation of muscular effort/fatigue is generally low, but may rise to higher levels (e.g., when using paddles or a tether).
+Concentration is generally required to maintain effort, especially at the upper-half of range and/or during longer training sessions.
+In Zone 2 your breathing will be more regular than in the previous zone.
 Frequent (daily) training sessions of moderate intensity and duration in Zone 2 are possible, but complete recovery may take more than a day.
-Intensity in this zone corresponds to long distance triathlons i.e. Ironman.
+Intensity in this zone corresponds to long-distance triathlons, like IRONMAN.

 Zone 3: Tempo

 Typical intensity of fartlek workout.
 In Zone 3 there is a greater sensation of muscular effort/fatigue than in Zone 2.
-You’ll need to concentrate to maintain this pace, especially at the upper end of the range, to prevent effort from falling back.
+You’ll need to concentrate to maintain this pace, especially at the upper-end of the range, to prevent yourself from falling back.
 Breathing will be deeper and more frequent.
-Recovery from training sessions in this zone takes more time then after Zone 2, but consecutive days of training are still possible.
-Intensity in this zone corresponds to middle distance triathlons i.e. Half Ironman.
+Recovery from training sessions in this zone takes more time than after Zone 2, but consecutive days of training are still possible.
+Intensity in this zone corresponds to middle distance triathlons, like IRONMAN 70.3.

 Zone 4: Threshold

 Zone 4 will create a continuous sensation of moderate or even greater muscular effort/fatigue.
-Effort sufficiently high that sustained exercise at this level is very demanding mentally.
+Sustained exercise at this level is very demanding mentally.
 Zone 4 efforts are typically performed as multiple ‘repeats’, or ‘sets’ of 10-30 min duration.
 Consecutive days of training at this level are possible, but such workouts should be performed when rested/recovered so as to be able to maintain intensity.
 This zone corresponds to standard distance triathlon such as Olympic Distance.